-We have a population of 5.675 million, made up of a diverse socio-economic mix.
-The West Midlands includes both a large number of elderly while also having the youngest population in the UK.
+We have a population of 5.9 million, made up of a diverse socio-economic mix.
+The West Midlands includes both a large number of elderly residents while also having the youngest population in the UK.
 Birmingham is the youngest city in Europe, with the under 25s accounting for nearly 40% of the population.

-Of the population, 2.6 million live in the metropolitan districts of Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall and Wolverhampton.
+Of the population, 2.9 million live in the metropolitan districts of Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall and Wolverhampton.

+Comparison of a range of health indicators in the West Midlands versus the rest of England reveals evidence of significant health inequality.
 In terms of fertility, the West Midlands has the highest birth rate in England.
 It also has the highest infant mortality rate and during the shift from a manufacturing to a service-based economy, it was the only region in which poverty and child poverty increased.